 | || * IMPORTANT UPDATE * |

-- IMPORTANT UPDATE REGARDING VETERANS' CREDITS: On November 5, 2013, voters approved an amendment to section 6 of article 5 of the New York State Constitution regarding veterans' credits for civil service appointments and promotions.
-This change is to take effect on January 1, 2014.
-Click Here to view the text of this section.
+On November 5, 2013, New York State voters approved an amendment to Article 5, section 6, of the New York Constitution regarding the award and use of additional credits for certain disabled veterans on open competitive and promotion civil service examinations for positions with New York State and local governments.
+Click Here to view the text of this section

 The Nassau County Civil Service Commission was established pursuant to Article XII and expanded by amendments to Nassau County Government Law, in accordance with provisions in New York State Civil Service Law and the New York State Constitution.